 After graduating in May of 2013, Finn remained on the seacoast of New Hampshire, but greatly shifted his attention to an early form of a music production studio in a self-guided study of the craft.
 In mid 2014, Finn relocated to South Florida in search of a more suitable environment for his pursuits.
 Through the end of 2015, he had worked for five different nightclubs, mostly in operations rather than in performance, but managed to secure his first club residency in West Palm Beach, Florida.

-Through the winter and into 2017, Finn returned to original solo production in Florida, preparing a pipeline of unreleased music.
-In December of 2017, an unreleased preview of Rhyot's "Army of the Dead", was featured in an online live-streamed video by world-reknowned electronic music artist, deadmau5.
+Through the winter and into 2017, Finn returned to original solo production in Florida, preparing a catalogue of original music.
+In December of 2017, a preview of Rhyot's then unreleased ‘Army of the Dead’, was featured in an online live-streamed video by world-reknowned electronic music artist, deadmau5.
 Deadmau5 went on to tweet a link to the unreleased song with a selection of other music by various artists to his Twitter, which generated a high volume of traffic.
-A video of the stream segment as seen on Rhyot's YouTube channel has since gathered over 28,000 views.
+Finn captured and posted a segment of the stream to his YouTube channel, which has since gathered over 94,000 views.

 For more information about Emercive, visit www.emercive.com.